jlvalport/XDaysOfX-Challenges/100DaysOfCode/Round 1.md

 **Today's progress:** I did some exercises of singly linked lists, doubly linked lists.

 **Thoughts:** It's simple stuff but requires a pen and paper to make a flow of the variables.

+### Day 16: Wednesday August 12, 2020.

+**Today's progress:** I created some functionality of singly linked lists, including search, remove, pop, insert and size.
+Then I created the reverse function of a linked list.

+**Thoughts:** The reverse functionality of the linked list was the hardest one...